 Autumn quarter, late review & notification: August 15 (notification in September).

-FHL fellowships are made possible by generous donations from alumni, scientists, and friends of the Laboratories.
-Fellowships are available for qualified applicants to conduct independent marine science research at UW-Friday Harbor Laboratories.
+FHL scholarships are made possible by generous donations from alumni, scientists, and friends of the Laboratories.

-Who is eligible to apply for an FHL fellowship?
+Who is eligible to apply for an FHL scholarship?